Last updated on 27 July 2021

 You and the rest of your household, even those that aren’t displaying symptoms, must self-isolate and avoid contact with others.
 This includes stopping day-to-day activities, such as shopping for food or collecting medication.

 If you are self-isolating it is a good idea to call on the help of family and friends to help you do tasks where you would need to go outside.
-If you do not have a close network nearby, contact Wiltshire Council or community aid groups for help.
+If you do not have a close network nearby, contact your local authority or mutual aid groups for help.

 Should I be in self-isolation?